 Participants

 An additional 118 undergraduate students were recruited from the University of Southern Mississippi and completed Experiment 1B online in exchange for partial course credit.
 Like Experiment 1A, participants in Experiment 1B were randomly assigned to either the JOL or no-JOL encoding groups.
 Data screening followed the same criteria outlined in Experiment 1A, and three participants were excluded from the final dataset.
 Our final sample contained responses from 115 participants (n JOL = 56; n no-JOL = 59).
-This sample size was informed by Experiment 1A, and a sensitivity analyses conducted with G*Power 3.1 suggested that our final sample was sufficient to detect small main effects/interactions (d = 0.24, α = .05, 1 – β = .80).
+This sample size was based on Experiment 1A, and a sensitivity analyses conducted with G*Power 3.1 suggested that our final sample was sufficient to detect small main effects/interactions or larger (d = 0.24, α = .05, 1 – β = .80).

 Materials and Procedure

 Participants in Experiment 1B studied the same lists of cue-target word pairs presented in Experiment 1A with the following exception.
-The order of all mediated paired-associates (e.g., lion – stripe) was reversed, such that these paired-associates were mediated in the backward direction (e.g., stripe – lion).
-All other aspects of the stimuli used in Experiment 1B were identical to the previous experiment, including the use of forward paired-associates and unrelated pairs.
+The order of all mediated pairs (e.g., lion – stripes) was reversed, such that these word pairs were mediated in the backward direction (e.g., stripes – lion).
+All other aspects of the stimuli used in Experiment 1B were identical to the previous experiment, including the use of forward pairs and unrelated pairs.
 Experiment 1B followed the same general procedure outlined in Experiment 1A, and participants took approximately 30 minutes to complete this experiment.

 Results: Experiments 1A and 1B